Vic Oliver: Personal life and death

 As a Jew, his name was reportedly listed on a Nazi blacklist (known as "The Black Book") of people to be arrested and killed immediately in the event of a successful German invasion of Britain.
 He became a naturalised British subject in 1948.

 Oliver became a supporter of First Division club Brentford and was vice-president of the club in the early 1950s.
 He later became president of the Brentford Supporters' Club.

 Oliver and Sarah Churchill divorced in 1945.
 It was noted that Oliver never capitalised on his relationship with Sarah Churchill, despite attractive offers.
 Oliver married Natalie Frances Conder in 1946 in Westminster, London, and they had one daughter.

 He collapsed and died during a performance in Johannesburg, South Africa, in 1964, aged 66.
+Relatives still live in Vienna.

 Portrayal

 Oliver was briefly portrayed in the 2002 film The Gathering Storm.
 He was played by Gerrard McArthur.